Foodvisor/bitrise-step-update-lokalise-translations/README.md

 # Update lokalise translations

-This step downloads the latest translations from the Lokalise project and replace the current ones in app.
+This step downloads the latest translations from the Lokalise project and move them to the right path in project.

 ## How to use this Step